 Students will be required to demonstrate their understanding of the content by completing experimental testing and analysis of data.
-They will have extended responses, topic tests, and as part of the assessment schedule, will be required to complete examinations.
+They will have extended responses, hands-on investigations & validations, topic tests, and as part of the assessment schedule, will be required to complete examinations.